MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0118.md

 ## Remarks

-The changes validated by this rule are not allowed because they are destructive changes for the sync engine.
+The changes validated by this rule aren't allowed because they are destructive changes for the synchronization engine.
 These changes might also break the runtime of dependent extensions.

 The validation of the length of table fields part of primary keys was previously done with [AS0080](appsourcecop-as0080.md) and is now handled by this rule.